adsanderson/adamsanderson-blog/src/pages/blog/2019-12-27-modelling-with-statecharts-in-xstate.md

   * The app needs to do something to start and usually it's best to give the user feedback when that happens.

-This list won't be every state, but it gives us a starting point for grouping and to start an initial configuration.
+This list won't match exactly the states of the final statecharts, but it gives us a starting point for grouping and to start an initial configuration.
+Now we have a starting point we can start refining it by looking at the events to transition between the states.

 * View a feed
 * Fetching a feed